Skip to Main Content

 You can either apply for an auto loan online or in person at one of Regions Bank branches.

-Regions states a fast credit decision will be available following loan application but shares no specific timeline on funding.
-The Alabama-based bank also does not disclose any fees, so it is worth your while to potentially prepare to pay application or origination fees.
+Regions states you’ll enjoy a fast credit decision after applying but shares no specific timeline on funding.
+The Alabama-based bank also does not disclose any fees, so you may want to ask if there are any fees before applying.

 Like many auto lenders, Regions Bank offers an autopay discount.
-If you have a Regions Bank checking account and set up automatic payments, you’ll get a 0.25% interest rate discount.
+If you have a Regions Bank checking account and set up automatic payments, you’ll get a 0.25 percent interest rate discount.

 The bank also offers a discount on qualifying EV loans, though it doesn’t provide information about the discount or what loans will qualify.